toebeann/subnautica-support/README.md

 If you have followed the packaging examples above and your mod is still being incorrectly installed by this extension, please [raise an issue on the GitHub repository](https://github.com/toebeann/subnautica-support/issues) with a link to your mod page or with a sample archive attached so that I can get it fixed.

+## Copyright notice

+Subnautica Support - Vortex support for Subnautica Copyright (C) 2023 Tobey Blaber

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, see <https://www.gnu.org/licenses>.

 [Vortex]: https://www.nexusmods.com/about/vortex/
 [Vortex Mod Manager]: https://www.nexusmods.com/about/vortex/